wlads/reefpoints/source/posts/2015-03-26-bringing-ember-to-the-desktop-part.md

 this post and this addon will provide some guidance to others down the road.

-In my next post, I will dive into some code examples and discuss patterns you can adopt to make your NW.js app more manageable and testable.
+I'd love to share some code samples and discuss patterns you can adopt to make your NW.js app more manageable and testable, but they'd be too dense for this introductory blog post.
+However, you'll be hearing more from me on this topic in the future!
-I have quite a bit to say on this topic, so stay tuned!